radmedov/ALO-GUIDE/DESIGNGUIDES.md

 All icons and logos must be implemented as a `VECTOR ASSET` only.
 Never use `JPG`, `PNG`, `SCREENSHOT` files.

 ### Font layers
 All font layers must be implemented as a `TEXT` only.
-Never use pictures with text.
+Never use pictures with a text.
 Every paragraph, title, subtitle etc must have its own layer.

 > **IMPORTANT:** Please, never use `SCREENSHOTS` in the design files.
 Only high-quality assets.